Experimental Demonstration of Quantum Tunneling in IBM Quantum Computer: introduction

-Quantum tunneling acts as one of the exciting and unique fundamental phenomena in quantum mechanics.
-It has been observed in superconducting Cooper pairs \cite{qtun_JosephsonPL1962} and in modern technologies such as narrow p-n junctions \cite{qtun_EsakiSSE1960} and scanning tunneling microscope \cite{qtun_BinnigIBM2000}.
-Important science puzzles like lattice quantum chromodynamics can be solved using this tunneling simulation approach \cite{qtun_Kogut1983}.
-A number of digital simulation on quantum tunneling has been performed on classical computers \cite{qtun_SmithAJP2017,qtun_HartmanJAP1962} and photonic systems \cite{qtun_SteinbergPRL1993}.
+Quantum tunneling \cite{balantekin1998quantum} acts as one of the exciting and unique fundamental phenomena in quantum mechanics.
+It has been observed in superconducting Cooper pairs \cite{leggett1980diatomic} and in modern technologies such as narrow p-n junctions \cite{esaki1960new} and scanning tunneling microscope \cite{tersoff1985theory}.
+Some important puzzling phenomenon in science such as lattice quantum chromodynamics \cite{kogut1983lattice} can be solved using this tunneling simulation approach \cite{jensen1991methodology, shen2008variational, jensen1993numerical}.
+A number of digital simulation on quantum tunneling \cite{feng2013experimental} has been performed on classical computers and photonic systems \cite{lu2016topological}.
 This type of simulation has remained untested in a quantum computer due to the requirement of large number of ancillary qubits and quantum gates.
-Recently, an algorithm proposed by Sornborger \cite{qtun_SornborgerSR2012} illustrates the simulation with no ancillary qubits and a small number of quantum gates which motivates the possibility of simulating in today's quantum computer consisting of a few number of qubits.
-Feng \emph{et al.} \cite{qtun_FengSciRep2013} have demonstrated the tunneling effect for two-qubit and three-qubit systems using NMR quantum computer.
-Ostrowski \cite{qtun_OstrowskiSTS2015} has also explicated this process on a rectangular potential by digital simulation.
-Here, in the present work, we illustrate the simulation of quantum tunneling using IBM's 5-qubit quantum computer ``IBM Q 5 Tenerife'' and 14-qubit quantum computer ``IBM Q 14 Melbourne''.
-Using two-qubit and three-qubit systems, CNOT gates, a set of Hadamard and controlled phase gates, we were able to simulate the tunneling process of a single particle in a step potential, double-well potential and multi-well potential.
-We utilize the IBM quantum experience's QISKit, to simulate the tunneling Hamiltonian, using which a number of research works have been performed \cite{qtun_GarciaJAMP2018,qtun_BeheraQIP2017,qtun_MajumderarXiv2017,qtun_SisodiaQIP2017,qtun_BKB6arXiv2017,qtun_DeffnerHel2017,qtun_HuffmanPRA2017,qtun_VishnuQIP2018,qtun_AlsinaPRA2016,qtun_YalcinkayaPRA2017,qtun_GhoshQIP2018,qtun_KandalaNAT2017,qtun_SatyajitQIP2018,qtun_Solano2arXiv2017,qtun_SchuldEPL2017,qtun_SisodiaPLA2017,qtun_1BKB6arXiv2018,qtun_2BKB6arXiv2018,qtun_3BKB6arXiv2018,qtun_4BKB6arXiv2018,qtun_5BKB6arXiv2018,qtun_6BKB6arXiv2018,qtun_Roffe2018,qtun_Plesa2018,qtun_ManabputraarXiv2018,qtun_RounakarXiv2018,qtun_GangopadhyayQIP2018}.
+Recently, an algorithm proposed by Sornborger \cite{cirstoiu2020variational} illustrates the simulation with no ancillary qubits and a small number of quantum gates, which motivates the possibility of simulating in today's quantum computer consisting of a few number of qubits.
+It is already demonstrated the tunneling effect for two-qubit and three-qubit systems using NMR quantum computer \cite{jones1998implementation, peng2005quantum}.
+Ostrowski \cite{ming2015integrated} has also explicated this process on a rectangular potential by digital simulation.